-PRE-SALE 10% DISCOUNT UNTIL DECEMBER 1 // This guided off-trail cross-country skiing trip through the unique Montagne du Diable network is all about discovery and learning.
+It's with a view to discovery and learning that we offer you this guided off-trail cross-country skiing trip through the unique Montagne du Diable network.
 In addition to navigating snow-covered trails, you'll have the chance to sleep in the mountain's cosy refuges.
 This trip is for anyone with a basic cross-country skiing experience who wants to discover off-piste cross-country skiing.
 You'll benefit from the expertise of our guide, who will guide you through an itinerary accessible to all levels.

 This looped itinerary winds its way through the vast backcountry ski network of Montagne du Diable, taking you from hut to hut for an overnight stay.
 You'll have the chance to spend time outdoors on your skis and in the comfort of the huts, food included!
 On cross-country days, all you need to carry is a day pack, making the adventure even more enjoyable.